Of all the blossoming entertainment districts in Kansas City, West 39th Street may be one of the most fun, unique locations to spend an evening.

 Let’s take a walk down the block together.
 Starting at Southwest Trafficway, we’re going to work our way west and introduce you to the West 39th Street restaurants you don’t want to miss.

-Our first stop is Artego Pizza, a local pizza joint with an original crust recipe that sets their pies apart.
-A big bonus: Artego is open until 3 am every day, and they deliver.
+Our first stop is Artègo Pizza, a local pizza joint with an original crust recipe that sets their pies apart.
+A big bonus: Artègo is open late every night, and they deliver.
 You can stop in for dinner or fulfill your late-night cravings.

 The Hi-Dive Lounge is directly next door.
 This is a laid back neighborhood bar — the perfect place for a beer after work and a quick bite to eat.
-And if you’re looking for a place to go with friends, come to Hi-Dive at 8 p.m. on Tuesdays for trivia night.
-39th Street bars in Kansas City like this are part of what makes local communities so great.
+And if you’re looking for a place to go with friends, the 39th Street bars in Kansas City like this are part of what makes local communities so great.

 For geographical context, we’ve now worked our way about halfway down West 39th Street.
 We still have plenty of 39th Street restaurants to cover, so let’s keep on walking.

 KC Smoke Burger is up next.
-On the north side of 39th Street, one building down from Jersey Shore Pizza, KC Smoke Burger has one of the best burgers in Kansas City.
+On the north side of 39th Street, KC Smoke Burger has one of the best burgers in Kansas City.
 Their cooking style infuses an inordinate amount of flavor into the meat, and the buns are toasted to perfection before being branded with a “KC” and served up.

 We’ve got two blocks left until we hit the state line, and this last stretch is home to several restaurants you don’t want to miss.